More in Category: Reading Activities

 Introducing Close Reading with Context Clues

 In it’s simplest form, using context clues can mean looking back at a textbook page to find the definition of a word embedded in the text.
 It’s using text based evidence at its most basic, and that is a great place to start when introducing close reading.
-Most likely, students are already doing this […]
+Most likely, students are already doing this with […]

 Winn-Dixie Resources, including FREE Resources